jangho721/jangho721.github.io/_pages/me.md

 Ultimately, I aim to develop <u>agentic AI</u> that can better assist people and address gaps in society by improving computers' perception, understanding, and reasoning.

-I'm a Machine Learning Researcher/Engineer, focusing on ML interpretability and human-centered AI development.

 After completing my PhD, I worked as a Machine Learning Engineer at Stripe, where I extended my interests in building AI models for safety and security.
 At Stripe, I developed advanced ML models to detect potential fraud in high-stakes financial environments, gaining valuable experience in handling adversarial transaction patterns.

 I have been fortunate to work with amazing researchers, engineers, and scientists at Stripe, Microsoft, NVIDIA, and Intel.